tessercat/pbx-docs/README.md

 Take note of licenses.
 You can copy and install it
 to your heart's content,
-but you can't modify it
+but you can't modify
-and you can't make money from it without my consent.
+or make money from it
+without my consent.